ucd-plse/tutorial-precision-tuning/README.md

    error thresholds, measuring timing, logging results, and dummy calls to any lowered-precision functions that are candidates for switching out with existing calls.
 See source code of examples.
-1. Instrumented target source code, auxiliaries, and utilities must be compiled to bitcode and then linked to generate `$(TARGET).bc`.
+1. Instrument target source code, auxiliaries, and utilities must be compiled to bitcode and then linked to generate `$(TARGET).bc`.
 See Makefile of examples.
-2. Remove file `spec.cov`.
+2. Remove file `spec.cov`, if it exists.
 3. Execute `original_$(TARGET).out` to do one-time generation of `spec.cov` which contains error threshold information for the ensuing execution of the Precimonious search.